 2. Offal Stew (Pha Lau)

-What makes this unusual Vietnamese food so fantastic at first taste is the sweet coconut syrup, which is well cooked in marinated offal.
+What makes this unusual Vietnamese food so fantastic at first taste is the sweet coconut syrup, which is well cooked and marinated offal.
 Usually eaten with Vietnamese baguette or shrimp paste and tamarind fish sauce aside, a hot bowl of thick soup, delicious meat, some chili, and mints on top could satisfy your appetite.
 Wandering on the back streets, you can find some Pha Lau food stalls crowded with locals, but food hygiene should be of concern.
-In our guide of foods to try in Ho Chi Minh, some recommendations are listed below you can consider:

 Pha Lau Co Thao